A cranberry brie ring made with fat head dough makes a delicious Christmas centrepiece. Serve as a vegetarian main or sliced for an appetiser.

 Add the beaten egg and coconut flour and mix into a dough, making sure all ingredients are combined well.

 Lay the pastry on the prepared baking sheet.

-Mark a circle with a medium-sized ball and with a sharp knife, cut 4 cuts into the center of this circle.
-You want to make a star of triangles that you can pull back.
+Mark a circle in the middle of the dough (I used a dessert bowl for the circle outline) and with a sharp knife, cut 4 lines into the center of this circle.
+You want to make a star of triangles that you can pull back towards the filling.

 Spread the cranberry jam around the middle of the centre and top with the sliced brie.

 Cut the outside edge of the ring into strips about an inch wide.
 These are going to be pulled over the filling.